 The wire antenna is simply picking up and displaying local FM radio stations.
 The horizontal spectrum is 500 KHz per division so this display shows the radio stations separated by about 800 KHz.
 The rightmost "bump" shows the characteristic sidebands for the additional HD portion of the FM broadcast.

 The museum also has a 496 spectrum analyzer introduced in 1982 on display.
 It is configured with a TR503 tracking generator.
-The tracking generator is sweeping the same frequency as the spectrum analyzer with its output going through a bandpass filter seen at the bottom of this photo.
+The tracking generator is a sweeping signal source at the same frequency as the spectrum analyzer.
+Its output is going through a bandpass filter seen at the bottom of this photo.

 The result is an amplitude display of the characteristics of the bandpass filter with about a 5 MHz bandwidth as seen in this photo.

-The last spectrum analyzer on display is the 2782 introduced in 1990.
-This portable spectrum analyzer moved virtually every performance characteristic far ahead of the competition at that time.
-Frequency coverage is 100 Hz to 325 GHz.
+Two developments followed introducing first a low cost family consisting of the 2710 and the highly successful 2712 spectrum analyzers and the 2782 spectrum analyzer introduced in 1990.
+The 2782 spectrum analyzer moved virtually every performance characteristic far ahead of the competition at that time.
+Frequency coverage is 100 Hz to 32 GHz and up to 325 GHz with an external waveguide mixer.
 The display also features color and initially sold for $65,000.
 It is likewise configured with a simple antenna to display local FM stations in the area.